If you want to cut down on caffeine, you might enjoy this guide on how to find the best chicory coffee.

 You’ll usually find chicory coffee blended with regular coffee.
 These come in different strengths in the same way that regular coffee does, for example, medium roast or dark roast.

-You can also find decaf chicory coffee blends, if you want to cut out caffeine completely but still want to enjoy the flavour of coffee and chicory together.
+You can also find decaf chicory coffee blends, if you want to cut out caffeine completely but still want to enjoy the flavor of coffee and chicory together.

 Now, let’s take a look at some good chicory coffee you can buy today.